Cunt: Music

-The word has been used by numerous non-mainstream bands, such as the Australian band TISM, who released an extended play in 1993 Australia the Lucky Cunt (a reference to Australia's label the "lucky country").
+The Australian band TISM released an extended play in 1993 titled Australia the Lucky Cunt (a reference to Australia's label the "lucky country").
 They also released a single in 1998 entitled "I Might Be a Cunt, but I'm Not a Fucking Cunt", which was banned.
 The American grindcore band Anal Cunt, on being signed to a bigger label, shortened their name to AxCx.

-Computer and video games

-The 2004 title The Getaway: Black Monday by SCEE used the word several times during the game.

-In the 2008 title Grand Theft Auto IV (developed by Rockstar North and distributed by Take Two Interactive), the word, amongst many other expletives, was used by James Pegorino who, after finding out that his personal bodyguard had turned states, exclaimed "The world is a cunt!" while aiming a shotgun at the player.

 Linguistic variants and derivatives

 Various euphemisms, minced forms and in-jokes are used to imply the word without actually saying it, thereby escaping obvious censure and censorship.

 Spoonerisms

 Deriving from a dirty joke: "What's the difference between a circus and a strip club?"- "The circus has a bunch of cunning stunts...".
 The phrase cunning stunt has been used in popular music.
 Its first documented appearance was by the English band Caravan, who released the album Cunning Stunts in July 1975; the title was later used by Metallica for a CD/Video compilation, and in 1992 the Cows released an album with the same title.
 In his 1980s BBC television programme, Kenny Everett played a vapid starlet, Cupid Stunt.